YowSiaoKang/tp/docs/UserGuide.md

 ### Deleting a volunteer : `delete`

-Deletes the specified volunteer from the volunteer contacts.
+Forgive and forget :broken_heart:, deletes the specified volunteer that are no longer with us from the volunteer contacts :slightly_frowning_face:.

 Format: `delete INDEX`